twelsh37/sankey/README.md

-# sankey
+# Data for creating Sankey diagrams reference in my Medium article
-These are the CSV files I reference in my Medium article regarding [Plotly Sankey Diagrams](https://medium.com/p/3ee263a81549)
+These are the CSV files I reference in my Medium article regarding [Understanding Plotly Sankey Diagrams](https://medium.com/p/3ee263a81549)

 ## The Test Files
 | Filename        	| Description                                                                                                      	|